 Alliance staff and other experts will be discussing various tools, guidance, and strategies relating to how providers and homelessness system leaders can respond to the COVID-19 pandemic.

 This page will be updated as subsequent webinars are conducted.
 View webinar recordings, slides, and other resources below, and register for COVID-19 webinars here.
-For an extensive list of resources relating to COVID-19 and homelessness, visit the Alliance’s Coronavirus and Homelessness page.
+For an extensive list of resources relating to COVID-19 and homelessness, visit the Resource page of the Framework for an Equitable COVID-19 Homelessness Response.

 Understanding & Planning for Federal Funding